GSA/code-gov/README.md

 As a project, [Code.gov](https://code.gov) is a collection of repositories that enable the collection of source code inventory files.
 All of our work is open source and we encorage you to take a look and, if you wish, contribute to our projects by submitting a pull request, Github Issue, or commenting on existing issues and pull requests.

 1. [code-gov-web](https://github.com/GSA/code-gov-web): Our frontend project.
-Currently deployed as a static site, this project consumes a series of JSON files to display project repositories, client side search index, and agency compliance dashboard.
+Currently deployed as a static site, this project consumes a series of JSON files to display project repositories, client-side search index, and agency compliance dashboard.
 2. [code-gov-api](https://github.com/GSA/code-gov-web): Our backend API.
 An Express.js app backed by Elasticsearch.
-It's primary function is to index and make America's source code discoverable and searchable.
+Its primary function is to index and make America's source code discoverable and searchable.
 3. [code-gov-harvester](https://github.com/GSA/code-gov-harvester): Our standalone source code inventory harvester.
-Currently this application will generate the files needed by our front-end to display project repositories and our client side search index.
+Currently this application generates the files needed by our frontend to display project repositories and our client-side search index.
 It also generates the data for the agency complaince dashboard.

 Each of our repositories follow our Code of Conduct and Contributing guidelines.